vinceskahan/v5wiki/pip-install-strategies.md

 - Requires root privileges.
-- Because this approach can result in one or more of the packages used by WeeWX getting updated, it can break other programs, which may be depending on specific versions being available.
+- Because this approach can result in one or more of the packages used by WeeWX getting updated, it can break other programs that are depending on particular versions of the same packages.
 - If you ever remove WeeWX, you will be faced with the choice of whether to remove its dependencies.
-You may not know, or remember, whether other software depends on them.
+You may not know, or remember, whether other programs depend on them.
 - To remove WeeWX, you will have to explicitly remove it and each of its dependencies using `pip uninstall`.